MichaelShaw/tavern/README.md

 - Add better heuristic
 - Add iterative deepening based root move ordering (for alpha beta pruning)
 - Adversarial heuristic testing
+- Test MaxMax? (heuristic is relative? ... maybe it could work for 3+ player)

 # Heuristic
 - Height of squares available to move in (will reward high centre)